TITLE 24

 (9) Conduct hearings and issue orders in compliance with the Administrative Procedures Act under Chapter 101 of Title 29.

-(10) Require, if necessary, that a licensed elevator mechanic take over the work done by an unlicensed practitioner, or if the work is completed, that the work be inspected by an inspection agency, within 5 working days after receipt of the Board’s request.
+(10) Require, if necessary, that a licensed elevator mechanic take over the work done by an unlicensed elevator mechanic, or if the work is completed, that the work be inspected by an inspection agency, within 5 working days after receipt of the Board’s request.

 (11) Designate and impose the appropriate sanction or penalty, when the Board has determined, after a hearing, that penalties or sanctions should be imposed.